Reviewed by Whitney White, MS CMHC, NCC., LPC

 Self-Help and Management of Symptoms

 Helping yourself manage symptoms is possible with the right components.
-Many of those who are living with this disorder find that having a social support network is a vital aspect of living with their diagnosis.
+Many of those with this disorder find that having a social support network is vital to living with their diagnosis.
 It is beneficial to connect with peers and people who understand your challenges.
 Keeping stress levels under control is another way to help manage symptoms and help you relax.

 Regular exercise encourages the body to produce natural energy and boosts your mood.
 Plenty of sleep is essential and helps your medication work more effectively.
-Consuming healthy foods and nutrients like omega-3 fatty acids may help balance your sugar levels and mood.
+Healthy foods and nutrients like omega-3 fatty acids may help balance sugar levels and mood.
 Avoid substances such as alcohol, cigarettes, and drugs because they reduce the effectiveness of your medication.

-Learning how to cope includes staying up to date on knowledge and information to help you make the best decisions for your recovery.
+Learning how to cope includes staying current on knowledge and information to help you make the best decisions for your recovery.
 Having a support network, including your doctor, family, and friends, will help you adopt essential methods to improve your well-being.